 Subsidiaries are those entities controlled by the Company.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an enterprise so as to obtain benefits from its activities.
 The existence and effect of potential voting rights that are currently exercisable or convertible, including potential voting rights held by another entity, are considered when assessing whether an entity is controlled.
-The financial statements of the subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
+The financial statements of the subsidiaries are included in the consolidated financial statements from the date that control ceases.
 The financial statements of subsidiaries are prepared for the same reporting period as the parent company.